 Ovarian torsion causes severe abdominal pain that comes on rapidly and often spreads toward your lower back.
 Some women also have symptoms of nausea and vomiting.

 Ovarian torsion is a medical emergency that requires treatment right away to avoid permanent damage to your ovary.
-While you’ll likely need surgery, regain full function of the affected ovary.
+While you’ll likely need surgery,

 Fibroids are muscular tumors that are almost always noncancerous.
 They can form in the lining of the uterus and cause lower back pain.
 Some are very tiny, while others can grow to the size of a grapefruit or larger.

 Fibroids can also cause: